 CCAA institutions compete in six women’s and six men’s conference-sponsored sports.
 Fall sports include men’s and women’s cross country, men’s and women’s soccer and women’s volleyball.
 Men’s and women’s basketball are contested in the winter, and men’s golf, men’s and women’s outdoor track & field, softball and baseball comprise spring competition.

 CCAA members have won 152 NCAA Championships (102 men, 50 women) all time, far and away the most of any Division II conference.
 On the men’s side, CCAA members have brought home at least 10 titles in swimming & diving (25), wrestling (16), track & field (13), tennis (11) and baseball (10).

 CCAA institutions have been very successful in the history of NCAA women’s athletics, having won 10 cross country, nine softball, six track & field, five volleyball and five basketball national championships as well as 13 more in four other sports.

 The CCAA Commissioner’s Office relocated from southern California to the San Francisco Bay Area-suburb of Walnut Creek in July 1998.
-Robert J. Hiegert is in his 15th year as the Commissioner.
+Mike Matthews became commissioner in February 2013.